July 22, 2025

 If you are paying high-interest credit card debt, you’re paying more in interest than you’ll be making in interest in the stock market.

-For example, the average interest payment on a credit card last year was 15.91%!
-Making that much in the stock market consistently is very unlikely to happen, but you are guaranteed to SAVE that amount by paying off your credit card debt.
+For example, the median interest rate on credit card debt in June 2025 was 23.99%!
+Making that much in the stock market consistently is very unlikely to happen, but you are guaranteed to save that amount by paying off your credit card debt.

 Final Thoughts: Is Now a Good Time to Invest?